-The Fisheries Management Work Group (FMWG) prepared this document for the San Joaquin River Restoration Program (SJRRP) to describe the life history requirements and the environmental factors that will most likely affect the abundance of San Joaquin River spring- and fall-run Chinook salmon (Oncorhynchus tshawytscha) in the Restoration Area (San Joaquin River between Friant Dam and the Merced River confluence) (Figures 1-1 and 1-2), and downstream from the Restoration Area, including the lower San Joaquin River, Sacramento-San Joaquin Delta (Delta), San Francisco Estuary, and Pacific Ocean.
-Included are Chinook salmon conceptual models and supporting information intended to serve as key components of the Fisheries Management Plan (FMP) for the SJRRP.
+The Fishery Management Work Group has prepared this document to describe the life history requirements and the environmental factors most likely affecting the abundance of San Joaquin River spring-run and fall-run Chinook salmon (Oncorhynchus tshawytscha) in the Restoration Area (for the purpose of this document includes the San Joaquin River between Friant Dam and the Merced River confluence (Figure 1-1), and downstream from the Restoration Area, including the lower San Joaquin River, Sacramento-San Joaquin Delta (Delta), San Francisco Estuary, and ocean.
+This document includes Chinook salmon conceptual models and supporting information intended to serve as key components of the Fishery Management Plan for the SJRRP.
 The models assume that all restoration actions prescribed in the Settlement will be implemented.